-The ugly truth about the HCG diet in 2018
+The ugly truth about the HCG diet

 The HCG diet has been around for decades, but does it work and is it safe?